CharlieDigital/chrlschn/src/content/blog/2026/the-unexpected-ai-stack-csharp-dotnet-part-2.md

 - [Part 1](https://chrlschn.dev/blog/2026/08/the-unexpected-ai-stack-csharp-dotnet-part-1/) will introduce two under-the-radar components of the .NET stack that make it surprisingly amenable to building software with agents: Aspire and `CSharpRepl`.
 - **Part 2** (you are here) will dive into a hands-on implementation from the ground up to scaffold an open-source template for teams to build on top of.
-- **Part 3** will implement the next layer of the application including a simple streaming interface to the Copilot SDK agent.
+- [Part 3(https://chrlschn.dev/blog/2026/08/the-unexpected-ai-stack-csharp-dotnet-part-3/) will implement the next layer of the application including a simple streaming interface to the Copilot SDK agent.
-- **Part 4** will extend the application with Testcontainers to demonstrate how to simplify test execution for agents with stateless containers as well as telemetry for runtime visibility.
+- **Part 4** will extend the application with Testcontainers to demonstrate how to simplify test execution for agents with stateless containers as well as add telemetry for runtime visibility.

 ***The full repo***: <https://github.com/zeeq-ai/zeeq-tmpl>